GreenPix/proncilia/README.md

-# Admin Console
+# proncilia

-This project is part of the Renaissance project, that is an attempt to write an open source 2D online RPG engine.
-The Admin Console is intended to drive the server components
+This project is part of the Renaissance project, that is an attempt to write an open source 2D online RPG engine. proncilia is intended to be an admin console to drive the server components

 ## Security Disclaimer

-As for now, admin does not care about security.
-It does not use any authentication, so you'd rather **NOT USE it FOR REAL LIFE PURPOSE**.
+As for now, proncilia does not care about security.
+It does not use any authentication, so you'd rather **NOT USE IT FOR REAL LIFE PURPOSE**.

 ## Available commands

-Admin Console exposes a REST API.
+proncilia exposes a REST API.

 ### `POST /start-server`